w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 slug: ../learn-comparisons-ethereum-2
 ---

+Polkadot and Ethereum 2.0 are both **sharded** protocols.
+While Ethereum 2.0 is not yet released at the time of this writing, it has goals of being a multi-sharded network, much like Polkadot and its parachains.
+When a network is **sharded**, this implies that it is capable of executing multiple (and often many) state transitions in parallel.

+Both protocols share roughly the same goals:

-Polkadot and Ethereum 2.0 are sharded blockchains as they provide both a) scalability by executing transactions in separate shards and b) a protocol to send messages between shards.
+1. Scalability by executing transactions in separate shards.

-## Model

-The shards in Ethereum 2.0 have the same state transition function (STF), as the rules governing how the blockchain can change state with each block are the same for all shards.
-Essentially, all shards are identical copies.
-The STF provides an interface for smart contract execution, where contracts exist on a single shard and can send asynchronous messages between shards.
+2. Defining methods for cross-chain and consensus interactions to take place between shards.
+3. Increased security and upgradeability for its components

+## Scalability: Sharding vs Rollups

+As part of Ethereum's roadmap, shards have been forgone in favor of rollup-based approach for scaling transaction throughput.

-Likewise, on {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}, each shard hosts core logic, the shards are executed in parallel, and can send cross-shard asynchronous messages.
-However, each shard (i.e. [parachain](learn-parachains.md)) has a unique STF.
-Applications can exist either within a single shard or across shards by composing logic.
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses WebAssembly ([Wasm](./learn-wasm.md)) as a "meta-protocol".
-A shard's STF can be abstract as long as the validators on {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} can execute it within a Wasm environment. {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} supports smart contracts through parachains.
+On {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}, each shard hosts core logic, the shards are executed in parallel, and can send cross-shard asynchronous messages.
+However, each shard (i.e. [parachain](learn-parachains.md)) has a unique state transition function (sometimes called a **runtime**).
+Applications can exist either within a single shard or across shards by composing logic. {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses WebAssembly ([Wasm](./learn-wasm.md)) as a "meta-protocol".
+A shard's state transition function can be abstract as long as the validators on {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} can execute it within a Wasm environment. {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}
+supports smart contracts through parachains.
 To offer some perspective, on Ethereum, smart contracts can call each other synchronously in the same shard and asynchronously between shards.
 On Polkadot, smart contracts can call each other synchronously in the same parachain and asynchronously across parachains.

-## Architecture

-### Ethereum 2.0
+## Architectural Differences: Polkadot & Ethereum

 Ethereum 2.0's main chain is called the Beacon Chain.
 The primary load on the Beacon Chain is attestations, which are votes on the availability of shard data and Beacon Chain validity.
 Each